 Sometimes, forgoing a live training event altogether is the most efficient way to support training reinforcement.
 Instead of a single, keystone event — with all of the cost and coordination included — break up the lesson into short microlessons and distribute it over weeks or months.
 Skipping the long-form training event while stretching a concept out over several weeks will leave learners more refreshed and ready to engage with the training.

 With simple screen recording software and a webcam, or the built-in camera and native mobile application, employees can record video from anywhere.
-A 3D designer demonstrates canonical model tree organization in a Catia assembly for a mechanical engineer.
+A 3D designer demonstrates a canonical model tree organization in a Catia assembly for a mechanical engineer.
 A legal assistant summarizes a precedent for a lawyer.
 A construction manager documents a potential workaround situation and sends to the architects for revision.

 Video makes creating training content easy for anyone, with the right tools.
-From recording and editing, to storing in a secure environment, and sharing with just the right people on any device, traditional learning management systems do little to support this increasingly popular medium.
+From recording and editing, to storing videos in a secure environment and sharing them with just the right people on any device, traditional learning management systems do little to support this increasingly popular medium.
 For Panopto customers, our end-to-end enterprise video platform makes it easy for anyone in the department and throughout the company the ability to author training content with ease.